michmattera/vet-seed/README.md

 - The developer checked this [Link](https://www.freecodecamp.org/news/python-sleep-time-sleep-in-python/ "Link to freecodecamp specific article") to check how to stop and wait for a specific time before running next function.
 - The developer checked this [Link](https://stackoverflow.com/questions/23623288/print-full-ascii-art "Link to stack overflow specific article") to check how to print ASCII art.
 - The developer used his previous project, [Newline Alebrije](https://github.com/michmattera/newline-alebrije "Link to newline repository"), as a source for looking up the code for README purposes mainly.
+- The developer used his previous project, [Star Wars Quiz]( "Link to star wars quiz repository"), as a source for looking up the code for TESTING purposes mainly.